xvb8/Network-Control-Panel/README.md

 I have provided complied executables for you, but they may trigger antiviruses.
 If you want to compile the Python code directly from source (so you can read the code), do the following:

 1. Make sure you have pyinstaller installed.
-Run "pip install pyinstaller"
+Run "pip install pyinstaller" if not
 2. Compile the code.
 If you want the terminal to show, use "python -m PyInstaller --onefile --windowed --uac-admin --icon=NCP.ico NCP.py" If you want it hidden, use "python -m PyInstaller --onefile --uac-admin --icon=NCP.ico NCP.py"

 ## Use Cases